thomastay/RedditImageGrab/README.md

 fresh and interesting.
 The main idea is that the script would download any JPEG or PNG formatted image that it found listed in the specified subreddit and download them to a folder.

+## thomastay Fork

+### Changes
+I am currently working on changing this into a class so that it can be easily imported into other programs.

 ## jtara1 Fork